MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 end
 ```

-The `BlockUpdate` language becomes especially helpful for automaically inserting additional updates as they are requested.
+The `BlockUpdate` language becomes especially helpful for automatically inserting additional updates as they are requested.
 For example, if we want to add momentum to a list of updates, we can call the following function.

 ```julia
 function add_momentum!(U::BlockedUpdate)